 The Crossover is an updated version of the Marine Band Deluxe with even higher precision and bamboo composite comb that does stands up very well against moisture.
 As with the delux it is very maintainable and plays lamost perfectly out of the bos.
 The tuning is slightly different so the chords are not as smooth compared to the delux but it works over a wider range of keys and may therefore be a better choice if you not only play 2nd position blues but other styles and positions as well.

 Before Marine Band Deluxe and Crossover this was the go-to-harmonica for many blues players.
 An often copied harmonica and for good reason.
 It works very well out-of-the-box.
 It has a partially sealed pear wood comb.
-You may experience som swelling of the comb with this model which is a draw-back but it is not too bad.
-The reed plates are nailed to the comb which makes maintenance of this model a bit more cumbersome than the Deluxe and the Crossover.
+You may experience som swelling of the comb with this model which is a draw-back.
+It is not too bad though.
+The reed plates are nailed to the comb which makes maintenance of this model a bit more cumbersome.

 The three harmonicas above are far from the only options but reallt what I prefer.
 Here are some other options to consider if you either don’t like these three, prefer platic combs or can’t get hold of them for some reason.

 Hohner Golden Melody is a nice harmonica that is a bit thicker, it plays very well but is tuned to equal tuning which works better for melody playing so chord heavy music is not its strong point.
 Hohner Pro Harp is a plastic comb harmonica quite close to the Marine Band Classic but very maintainable as it is part of the Hohner MS system.
-Hohner Special 20 is a plastic comb version of Marine Band, many people like it but I never made friends with it.
 Lee Oskar is a very custimizable and maintainable harmonica with lots of spare part options.
 They work better for melody heavy music due to their tuning.
-C.A Seydel & Söhne 1847 Classic is a really good harmonica that feels semi-custom to begin with which is quite special, the only draw-back is that it is a bit pricey.
+C.A Seydel & Söhne 1847 Classic is a really good harmonica that feels semi-custom to begin with.
+The only draw-back is that it is a bit pricey.